-The network analysis indices used were based on the network analysis approach of

-Ulanowicz (1986) and the application of network analysis to inverse models by Niquil (1998).
-The NETWRK program by Ulanowicz (1986), available at www.cbl.cees.edu/ /-ulan/ntwk/network.html was used to find many network analysis indices based on the model solution flows.
+Models can be analyzed using network analysis techniques that calculate useful statistics about the modeled system that are not obvious, such as the degree of internal cycling within the food web or the effective trophic level of a compartment (e.g., mesozooplankton).
+The indices used were based on the network analysis approach of Ulanowicz (1986) and the application of network analysis to inverse models by Niquil (1998).
+The NETWRK program (Ulanowicz 1986), available at www.cbl.cees.edu/ /~ulan/ntwk/network.html, was used to compute network analysis indices based on the model solution flows.
 Here we show the effective trophic levels for each living and nonliving component.
 Other indices used were F, L, and Total ingestion / PP. F is the fractional flow through a specific compartment either divided by the net primary production or the total flows through compartments with a similar trophic level.
-Fbac is equal to the ratio of bacterial production to net primary production (Niquil et al., 1998).
-Fpro, Fmic, Fmes, and Fkri are the ratios of the total flows through the protozoan , microzooplankton, mesozooplankton and krill compartments, respectively to the total flows through all grazer compartments (Niquil et al., 1998).
-The index of recycling, L is an estimate of the average number of times a carbon atom passes through the system before export (Niquil et al., 1998).
-Another index of recycling, the Total ingestion / PP is equal to the sum of all grazer ingestion flows, including bacterial consumption of DOC, divided by the net primary production.
+Fbac is equal to the ratio of bacterial production to net primary production (Niguil et al., 1998).
+Fpro, Fmic, Fmes, and Fkri are the ratios of the total flows through the protozoan, microzooplankton, mesozooplankton and krill compartments, respectively, to the total flows through all grazer compartments (Niquil et al., 1998).
+The index of recycling, L, is an estimate of the average number of times a carbon atom passes through the system before export (Niquil et al., 1998).
+Another index of recycling, the Total ingestion / PP is equal to the sum of all grazer ingestion flows, plus bacterial uptake of DOC, divided by the net primary production.